Azores Airlines

 Azores Airlines, previously known as SATA Internacional, is a Portuguese airline based in the municipality of Ponta Delgada, on the island of São Miguel in the autonomous archipelago of the Azores.
-A subsidiary of SATA Air Açores, the airline operates as the international arm of the regional network, connecting the archipelago with Europe and North America, from its hub at João Paulo II Airport.
+A subsidiary of SATA Air Açores, the airline operates as the international arm of the regional network, connecting the archipelago intercontinentally from its hub at João Paulo II Airport to destinations in America and in Europe.
+The company operate flights as well from its base in Lisbon.

 History

 Early years

 The airline was first established in March 1990 under the name of OceanAir and in 1995 was authorized to operate air transport services as a non-scheduled carrier.
 SATA Air Açores became the major shareholder when OceanAir suspended service in 1994.
 It later became the sole owner, and on 20 February 1998 it was re-branded as SATA Internacional, resuming operations on 8 April 1998.
 The airline became a wholly owned subsidiary of Grupo SATA, which also operates SATA Air Açores.

 Following its bid by public tender, SATA Internacional was awarded scheduled routes from Ponta Delgada to Lisbon, Madeira Island and Porto.
 SATA would later own two tour operators in North America: SATA Express in Canada and Azores Express in the United States.